"Hear O Israel" - יִשְׂרָאֵל

 Soul

 This Hebrew word is Nephesh - נֶ֫פֶשׁ.
 This shows up 700 times in the Bible.
-We might think of the soul more from Greek thought which has more of a ghostly meaning as the part of us that leaves our body when we die and goes to heaven.
+We might think of the soul more in terms of Greek thought, which has a more spiritual connotation, referring to the part of us that leaves our body when we die and goes to heaven.
 Biblically, Nephesh means “Throat”.
-Interestingly this word more deeply means what we hunger and thirst for.
-It is what gives life and at the same time means the whole physical human body…the whole physical living and breathing being.
-In Psalm 42:1 we see it like this…
+Interestingly, this word more deeply means what we hunger and thirst for.
+It is what gives life, and at the same time, represents the whole physical human body — the entire physical living and breathing being.
+In Psalm 42:1, we see it like this…

 A great question for each of us to ask ourselves daily is...Does my body and my life “long” or “pant” for the LORD?